genesiscommunitysuccess/docs/docs/01_getting-started/02_quick-start/00_hardware-and-software.md

     <p>Check if these versions are compatible with the requirements.</p>
 </details>

-Since version 11.3.0 of the foundation-UI, we have set our libraries public.
-Hence, you only need to run this simple command to start using genesis.
+Since version 11.3.0 of the foundation-UI, we have made our libraries public.
+So now you only need to run this simple command to start using Genesis:

 ```powershell
 npm install -g @genesislcap/foundation-cli
 ```

 ## gradle.properties file
-You should have a **gradle.properties** file inside a **.gradle** folder on your user directory; this file must contain your Genesis Artifactory password in a [base64 encrypted text](https://www.base64encode.org/), for example:
+Make sure you have a **gradle.properties** file inside a **.gradle** folder on your user directory; this file must contain your Genesis Artifactory password in a [base64 encrypted text](https://www.base64encode.org/), for example:

 ```shell
 genesisArtifactoryUser=<JaneDee>